 3.2.
 Pension Records

-I am not aware of any military service by Elizabeth's father or husband that would have made her eligible to receive pension benefits.
+I am not aware of any military service for Elizabeth's father or husbands that would have made her eligible for a pension.

 3.3.
 Service Records